 kaibutsu ha otoko no ko no namae ga ki ni irimashita.

-The monster was pleased with the boy's name
+The monster liked the boy’s name.

 お城の暮らしも気に入りました。